pandaman64/task_scope/README.md

 # `task_scope`

-`task_scope` is an asynchronous runtime extension for adding support for Structured Concurrency to existing runtimes (currently, only Tokio is supported).
+`task_scope` is an asynchronous runtime extension for adding support for Structured Concurrency to existing runtimes.

+For more details, please see [the API doc](https://docs.rs/task_scope/0.1.0/task_scope/).

 ## License